ashleygwilliams/tyr/README.md

 ## step 1: build your mocks

-in order to test a POST and a PUT, you will need 2 objects, respectively. when you create a resource for your application, create a file in `/mocks` with the name of the resource. inside this file, export an object with two attributes: `mock_resource` and `mock_update`. these will be required in `tyr.js` and each assigned, respectively, to variables of the same name.
+in order to test a `POST` and a `PUT`, you will need 2 objects, respectively. when you create a resource for your application, create a file in `/mocks` with the name of the resource. inside this file, export an object with two attributes: `mock_resource` and `mock_update`. these will be required in `tyr.js` and each assigned, respectively, to variables of the same name.

 for example: